whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 -   **Management network**: The Management network is 1-gigabit Ethernet, connecting every server in the file system.
-This network is used with ssh, to install and update Intel® Manager for Lustre\* software on each server.
+This network is used with ssh, to install and update Manager for Lustre\* software on each server.
 It is also used to manage the servers and make separate connections to an IPMI port installed on each managed server.